-We inherit the tendency to develop an allergy but not the allergy itself.
+We may inherit the tendency to develop an allergy but not the allergy itself.
 In hay fever, the irritant is usually pollen from ragweed, although tree and grass pollen can affect some people all year.
-Pollen is the yellow powdery dust
+Pollen is the yellow powdery

 Honey is the only natural sweetener that does not have to be refined and it is the only one that is not.
 Therefore, nothing is added or taken away, making it the world’s only perfect sweetener.
 There are as many